L’emergenza sanitaria in corso e la conseguente adozione delle misure per il distanziamento sociale,...

 The person responsible for the centre, or a delegate, summons the student to the university centre and shows them the requested test, also in the presence of a lawyer or an expert.

-It is in every way prohibited the distribution of the questions contained in the TOLC of which CISIA has exclusive property.
+It is in every way prohibited the reproduction and distribution of the questions contained in the TOLC of which CISIA has exclusive property.